 - Indoor or Outdoor?
 Whether you’ll be using the bed indoors or outdoors should be another one of your initial considerations.
-Some of these heated beds will be able to withstand being outdoors while others will be strictly for use in the house.
+Some of these heated dog beds will be able to withstand being outdoors while others will be strictly for use in the house.

 - What does your dog like?
 If you’re buying a heated dog bed, you obviously care greatly about your dog’s comfort.
 They can come in a variety of configurations, so figure out what your dog likes.
 Do they sleep on a regular “pad” type of bed?
 Curl up in one with sides?
 Or do they prefer to sleep with a cover over their head?
 This may be the most important consideration after size, and if you think it through you’re sure to have a dog satisfied with its new thermal bed.

 - Electric or Not?
 You’ll find that there’re a few varieties of self-heating dog beds.
 The highest quality and warmest are sure to be electric ones, especially those that offer a thermostat so you’ll be able to most accurately pinpoint your dog’s needs.
-However, there are also beds which feature thermo-reflective materials that will allow your dog’s body heat to reflect and gather upon itself, making them warm without raising your electricity bill.
+However, there are also beds that feature thermo-reflective materials that will allow your dog’s body heat to reflect and gather upon itself, making them warm without raising your electricity bill.

 - Is it washable?
 As we all know, electricity and water aren’t a good mix and dog beds tend to get pretty nasty after heavy use.
 You’ll probably want one that is either washable in general or that you can remove the electronics from when it comes time to clean it, especially if this is an indoor bed.